tsightler/ring-mqtt-ha-addon/.github/ISSUE_TEMPLATE/no-issues.md

 ---
-name: Open issues on main ring-mqtt project, *not* here!
+name: Open issues on main ring-mqtt project page, *not* here!
 about: Submit issues to the main ring-mqtt project page at https://github.com/tsightler/ring-mqtt
 title: "!!!!
 Issues opened on this project will be closed with no response !!!!"
 labels: issue